Trollicorn/Shell-Systems/README.md

   * Tried to implement redirect using '2>', '2>>', '&>', and '&>>', but didn't finish.

 ### Bugs
+  * Compiling lobster.c (or using make) prints out a warning which I never got around to fixing.
   * One pipe only per command
   * Spaces inside quotations are parsed through
   * Semicolons inside quotations are parsed through